ashgonzales/beethoven-and-co/README.md

 ## Project Description

-Lovingly made for my fellow stargazers.
-This application allows users to track twilight timings, as well as sun and moon parameters for a given date and location for optimal stargazing events.
+This application allows users to track twilight timings, as well as sun and moon parameters for a given date and location for optimal stargazing.
+Unsplash will be used

 ## API and Data Sample